-Imagine the scenery, a black Kenyan dude, 192 centimeters tall weight 107 kilograms, getting his hair straightened at home by one of his sister while she has foil covering her hair.
+Imagine the scenery, a black Kenyan dude, 192 centimeters tall weight 87 kilograms (I was fatter some months ago too), getting his hair straightened at home by one of his sister while she has foil covering her hair.
 That was until not that long ago, just the usual hair care routine of a hair clipper or a hair straightener.
 So I decided instead to just grow my curly hair out.
 I’m 19 and I have never had my hair longer than say, 2 inches.
 For real, when I decided to grow my hair long I actually thought about it.
 Could I hate my curly afro hair so much to not even grow it minimally?
+Anyway this is my curly hair right now.

 I had no idea about hair products apart from using a hair straightener and doing fade haircuts with a hair clipper.
 Here in Amsterdam we don’t have barbershops like in America, here it is pretty much just hairdresser salons with techno music and hot hairdressers haha I have seen maybe 3 traditional barbershops in Amsterdam but a men’s haircut was like 3 or 4 times the price in a hairdresser salon.
 So I said f*ck it , I’ll just grow my hair long.